getpelican/pelican-plugins/subcategory/README.md

 Adds support for subcategories in addition to article categories.

 Subcategories are heirachial.
 Each subcategory has a parent, which is either a regular category or another subcategory.
-Subcategories with the same name but different parents are not the same.
-Their articles won't be grouped together under that name.

 Feeds can be generated for each subcategory just like categories and tags.